edion-org/edion-org.github.io/index.md

 # What is Edion?
-Edion is aiming to build an autonomous educational system that can work on an interplanetary scale.
-The goal is to automate teaching, decentralize knowledge and provide quality education for all.
+Edion is aiming to build a universal multilingual autonomous educational system.
+The goal is to automate, decentralize and improve the standard of education for all.

 ## Why education needs an upgrade
-Compiling and enforcing a curriculum is no easy task.
-Every national and international educational programme relies on the hard work of leading professionals in the sphere of education.
-Unfortunately, these professionals cannot make educational programmes catch up to the exponential acceleration of technological and social progress, nor can they make these programmes fool-proof in the face of social, economic, political, and, soon, ecological instability.
+The model of education used globally has not changed much since the industrial revolution.
+The advent of machine learning and network technologies provides the foundation for a new educative paradigm.
+It is imperative to use these tools to tailor exclusive educational roadmaps for every student everywhere.

 In some regions, education gets relentlessly stripped of truthful information, replaced with propaganda to make a false image of the state of the world.
 The global family needs a fully-transparent and uncensorable alternative to counter disinformation.

-The model of education used globally has not changed much since the industrial revolution.
-Thanks to the recent renaissance in the development of artificial intelligence and network technologies, education can and must be reconceived by utilizing these state-of-the-art technologies to tailor exclusive educational roadmaps for every student everywhere.
+Compiling and enforcing a curriculum is no easy task.
+Every national and international educational programme relies on the hard work of leading professionals in the sphere of education.
+Unfortunately, these professionals cannot make educational programmes catch up to the exponential acceleration of technological and social progress, nor can they make these programmes fool-proof in the face of social, economic, political, and ecological instability.

 ## Late 21st-century education conceived
-Every student on the planet has a life-long, personally tailored, coherent educational experience based on their interests, talents and preferences.
-Their roadmaps get generated based on information in a freely accessible ever-expanding ledger of immutable sources.
+Every student on the planet has a life-long, personally tailored, coherent educational experience based on their interests, talents, and preferences.
+Their roadmaps get generated based on information in a freely accessible, ever-expanding ledger of immutable sources.
 Their assessments get automatically generated and marked in a fully trustless fashion.
-There is minimal intervention from human actors, and their authority is deserved and limited.
+There is minimal intervention from human actors, and their authority is structurally limited.
 The entire platform runs as a decentralized autonomous organization based on proof-of-personhood, where every student and educator can vote democratically on the platform's expansion and improvement.
 Creating learning material and making course progress are both incentivized and gamified by tokenomics.
 The quality of education is very high and consistent for everyone, everywhere, always.

 ## The four use cases
 There are four use cases for using Edion in the current global social setting.
 Each employs the recommendation algorithm used for curriculum personalization to different extents.
 1. As a class management system for unaffiliated schools and teachers (the recommendation algorithm not used)
 2. As an accredited online school with pre-configured roadmaps and diplomas issued by qualification providers such as the IBO or the CIE (the recommendation algorithm is suggestive)
-3. Curricula builder for qualification providers and schools (the recommendation algorithm is suggestive for building but not used for teaching)
+3. Curricula builder for qualification providers and schools (the recommendation algorithm is suggestive for building, but not used for teaching)
 4. As a standalone fully-personalized continuous educational system ready-made for an interplanetary civilization (the recommendation algorithm is central)

 ---